Year-end tax planning for employers and employees

 Top tips for employers

-- The latest date for filing the last Full Payment Submission (FPS)/Employer Payment Summary (EPS) for 2021-22 is 19 April 2022.
-Outstanding payments of PAYE and Class 1 NICs must be made by 22 April (assuming payment by electronic transfer).
+- The latest date for filing the last Full Payment Submission (FPS)/Employer Payment Summary (EPS) for 2022-23 is 19 April 2023.
+Outstanding payments of PAYE and Class 1 NICs must be made by 22 April (assuming payment is by electronic transfer).

-- Any benefits provided under salary sacrifice or other optional remuneration arrangements that employers have not opted to payroll for the 2021-22 tax year must be reported on P11Ds at the end of the year.
+- Any benefits provided under salary sacrifice or other optional remuneration arrangements that employers have not opted to payroll for the 2022-23 tax year must be reported on P11Ds by 6 July 2023.
+Where benefits are payrolled, the P11D(b) must also be completed by this date.

-If calendar year end bonuses are payable before the end of March 2022 but have yet to be paid, employers could consider offering employees the opportunity to waive all or part of their bonus in favour of an increased employer pension contribution.
+If calendar year-end bonuses are payable before the end of March 2023 but have yet to be paid, employers could consider offering employees the opportunity to waive all or part of their bonus in favour of an increased employer pension contribution.

 - All employers must ensure that eligible employees are automatically enrolled into a workplace pension.
 Not all workers are required to be enrolled – so employers should monitor their payroll on a regular basis to ensure that all eligible employees are identified.